top of page

 4. Privacy: Taking time to reflect and process

 Alone time can feel daunting after a breakup, but it’s essential.
 Use moments of solitude to journal your thoughts, meditate, or simply sit with your emotions.
-You are grieving a loss, and you need to go through this stage to heal properly.
+You are grieving a loss, and you need to go through this stage to heal quickly.
 Avoid oversharing with others too soon, as this can hinder genuine self-reflection.

 5. Emotional intimacy: Sharing your feelings with someone you trust

-6. Status: Feeling valued and recognized
+6. Status: Feeling valued and recognised

 7. Competence: Building confidence in your abilities